hypertidy/guerrilla/README.md

 ## TODO

 Raise issues here if you want something or have questions\!

+I’m currently figuring out how I want this to work, but I think the

 ## Related discussions and resources